estadistika/estadistika.github.io/_posts/2019-06-28-Interfacing with Relational Database using MySQL.jl and PyMySQL.md

 <div id="python-062819-7" class="tabcontent-7" style="display: none;">
   <script src="https://gist.github.com/alstat/2f22ad0b1dd5f3ed39f360d2244c32f7.js"></script>
 </div>
 Notice from the above Julia code, the result of the <code>stmt</code> is an SQL <code>INSERT</code> query with placeholder values indicated by <code>?</code>.
 The timed (<code>@time</code> in Julia code) loop in line 9 above maps the values of the vector, one-to-one, to the elements (<code>?</code>) of the tuple in <code>stmt</code>.
 One major difference between these libraries is that, PyMySQL will not populate the table even after executing all sorts of SQL queries unless you commit it (<code>con.commit</code>), as shown above.
-This is contrary to MySQL.jl which automatically commits every execution of the SQL query.
+This is contrary to MySQL.jl which automatically commits every execution of the SQL queries.
+I do like the idea of having <code>con.commit</code> in PyMySQL, since this avoids accidental deletion or modification in the database, thus adding a layer of security.
 To check if we have indeed populated the table, run the following:
 <div class="tab" style="margin-bottom: -16px;">
   <button class="tablinks" onclick="openCity(event, 'julia-062819-8', 'tabcontent-8')">Julia</button>
   <button class="tablinks" onclick="openCity(event, 'python-062819-8', 'tabcontent-8')">Python</button>